 How can I find pawpaws?

 The easiest way to locate pawpaws is to forage for them if you live in the region.
-To access pawpaws today, you might get lucky when a farmer’s market sells them or you can choose to grow them yourself.
+To access pawpaws today, you might get lucky when a farmer's market sells them or you can choose to grow your own pawpaw patch.
+There are also several pawpaw festivals around the country, including ones in Maryland, North Carolina, West Virginia, Ohio and Pennsylvania.

 As Sara Bir, the author of The Pocket Pawpaw Cookbook and contributor for Serious Eats, wrote, "Pawpaws at the peak of ripeness simply fall from the tree, whereupon they get smashed and icky.
 So the key is to pick almost-ripe pawpaws, the ones whose stems break off with no resistance from the branch."
 That direction for foraging reveals a lot about the pawpaw, in particular its evasiveness to our industrialized food production industry.